CatFish47/spisbot/README.md

 # spisbot

-spisbot (known professionally as `Picobot`) is a Discord bot used to manage the SPIS 2020 Discord server.
+spisbot is a Discord bot used to manage the SPIS 2020 Discord server.
 At the moment, it provides the following features:

 - **Automated onboarding** for new students.